-Connect your iPad to your computer and select it from the sidebar or drop-down menu in iTunes.
-Once you do, you'll see tabs or buttons across the top of the main iTunes view-select the one for "Apps."
+Connect your iPad to your computer and click the iPad icon in the iTunes navigation bar.
+Once you do, a list of media types will appear in the left sidebar-select "Apps" to begin.

-Scroll down to see the box on the left.
-Make sure forScore is selected in the Apps column, and then click "Add..." at the bottom of the Documents column to select files on your hard drive.
-You can also drag one or more PDF files directly into the documents list to add them.
-To delete files, select them and press the delete or backspace key.
+Scroll down to the bottom of the main view until you see the File Sharing section (be sure you're scrolling the whole page, not just the list of apps to install or remove).
+This panel shows apps on the left and documents on the right; select forScore and use the "Add..." button or drag one or more PDF files into this section to add them to your forScore library.
+Select one or more files and use the delete or backspace key to remove them.
 Files are updated immediately, so there's no need to sync your iPad afterward.